How Should Christians Engage the World?

 How exactly do you NOT engage the culture?

-I come from a Military family.
-My Dad is second generation West Point; Dad fought two tours in Vietnam.
+Vietnam.
 My Grandfather died a Brigadier General and fought in WWII, him and his brothers.
-And my ancestor, Captain Burwell, was the Undersecretary to Thomas Jefferson, helping him write the Federalist Papers, the foundation of the Constitution of the United States of America.
-My history tells me the choice I make in defending Liberty is a heady one.
+And my long ago ancestor, Captain Burwell, was the Undersecretary to Thomas Jefferson, helping him write the Federalist Papers, the foundation of the Constitution of the United States of America; My history tells me the choice I make in defending Liberty is a heady one.

 So will I say to my family that their sacrifice was a foolish chasing after the wind?